Looking out my front door

 Amy-Lynn

-Unless otherwise credited, all art and photographs on this site are of my creation.
+Unless otherwise credited, all writing, art and photography on this site is of my creation.
 I write about my art work at www.drawingconclusions.wordpress.com

 Thanks for visiting my blog Amy-Lynn!
 I’ll be sure to stop by yours again.
 I’m a city dweller but frequently more and more tempted by the love I have for nature to make my home somewhere quieter.